qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

         :end-before: <<M5

 #.
-An element is centered with an left-offset on a parent element using horizontal and vertical center lines
+An element is centered with a left-offset on a parent element using horizontal and vertical center lines

     .. literalinclude:: src/anchors/AnchorsExample.qml
         :start-after: M6>>
         :end-before: <<M6

 .. note:: Our squares have been enhanced to enable dragging.
 Try the example and drag around some squares.
 You will see that (1) can't be dragged as it's anchored on all sides, sure you can drag the parent of (1) as it's not anchored at all.
 (2) can be vertically dragged as only the left side is anchored.
 Similar applies to (3).
-(4) can only be dragged vertically as both squares are horizontal centered.
+(4) can only be dragged vertically as both squares are horizontally centered.
 (5) is centered on the parent and as such can't be dragged, similar applies to (7).
 Dragging an element means changing their ``x,y`` position.
 As anchoring is stronger than geometry changes such as ``x,y``, dragging is restricted by the anchored lines.
 We will see this effect later when we discuss animations.

 Input Elements
 ==============